coxmediagroup/Tic-Tac-Toe/DEPLOYNOTES.rst

 * I used the deprecated "<center>" tag in two locations as I haven't had time to fully setup the design.

+* The AI is dumb for larger game boards due to the limits placed on how many moves it can look ahead.
+  It will stop a player from winning, but doesn't make moves to win itself that needs to be fixed.